forgemo/multimodal-transport-nodes/README.md

 # multimodal-transport-nodes
 Generates a list of locations that are likely to be start/stop nodes in a multimodal transport scheme

+Data is based on [OpenStreetMaps](OpenStreetMaps.org) and [Geonames](Geonames.org).

+Please check their websites for usage and licensing rules.

 Just execute the script for the country of you choice.

 It will: